danielpmichalski/coding-skills-improvement-resources/README.md

-# coding-skills-improvement-resources
-A catalog of resources for coding skills improvement.
+# Catalog of resources for coding skills improvements